xaviervalarino/portfolio/src/case-studies/fringe-studio.md

 1. Made recommendations on how we could work around project constraints
 1. Designed mockups exploring how clients would create furniture orders.
 1. Interviewed interior designers to understand:
-    - How they thought putting together a furniture configuration
+    - How they thought about putting together a furniture configuration
     - What the average configuration might look like
     - What their expectations were around ordering